 Ministers' Compensation & Housing Allowance

 Question: A minister receives a salary plus a housing allowance.
-Is the housing allowance income?
+Is the housing allowance considered income?
 Where does the minister report it?

 A minister's housing allowance, sometimes called a parsonage allowance or a rental allowance is excludable from gross income for income tax purposes, but not for self-employment tax purposes.

 If you are a minister and receive as part of your salary (for services as a minister) an amount officially designated as a rental allowance, you can exclude from gross income the lesser of the following amounts:

 - the amount actually used to provide or rent a home;